 Key Stage Five

 At Key Stage 5 we aim to support students towards greater independence by providing a curriculum which offers balance, relevance, continuity and progression.
-Students follow the Open College Network West Midlands (OCNWMR) which provides a framework for designing personalised learning programmes.
+Students follow the Open College Network West Midlands (OCNWM) which provides a framework for designing personalised learning programmes.
 The curriculum aims to meet the diverse needs of our individual learners by offering a wide range of subjects and experiences at Entry Level 1, 2 and 3.

-Most students at Pitcheroak choose to stay on and access Post 16 provision, which is fulltime and 5 days per week.
+Most students at Pitcheroak choose to stay on and access Post 16 provision, which is full-time and 5 days per week.
 Students can decide to remain at this setting for 1, 2 or 3 years.
 Core subjects are taught across the week: English, maths and ICT.
 Foundation subjects are taught alongside these: PSD (Personal Social Education), Communication Skills, Sex and Relationships Education, Communication Skills and Leisure.
-Life and Work Skills; Food Technology, Team Enterprise, Work Experience and College Link Courses at Redditch and Bromsgrove Campus.
+Students may also experience life and work skills, Food Technology, Team Enterprise, Work Experience and College Link Courses at Redditch and Bromsgrove Campus.

 Students have regular meetings with our Careers Advisor who is able to support and review transition plans.
-Guidance is offered to students and their families to ensure end of school destinations are met.
+Guidance is offered to students and their families to ensure end of school destinations are found.